Empowering teachers and students for a brighter future.

 Is ChatGPT Cheating?
 A Case for Using AI in the Classroom

-In today's digital age, Artificial Intelligence (AI) has permeated various aspects of our lives, revolutionizing industries, and transforming how we interact with technology.
+In today's digital age, Artificial Intelligence (AI) has permeated various aspects of our lives, revolutionizing industries and transforming how we interact with technology.
 Among its many applications, AI holds immense potential for students and educators, offering a plethora of benefits that can enhance learning experiences and academic achievements.

 The question on the minds of many, though, is how to responsibly introduce the use of tools, such as ChatGPT, in the classroom.
 At Stellar Virtual schools, we encourage our teachers and students to leverage the benefits of AI in their academic pursuits while upholding academic honesty and integrity.
 We are preparing our students for the 4th Industrial Revolution.
 These are tools that are readily and willingly being used in many professions.